 What is the timeframe and commitment?

 Each judge will be asked to evaluate approximately 15-20 scores (each roughly 2-4 minutes in length), with multiple judges assigned to each score.
-The reviewing timeframe for the 2016 contest is March 28 (reviewing begins) to April 18 (evaluations due).
+The reviewing timeframe for the 2017 contest is late March to April.

 I’ve participated as a contestant.
 Am I allowed to judge?